 - Then gradually pour in the egg whites and egg yolk mixture, and stir until homogenized.

 - Pour the mixture into a tray and place baking paper, better to use a tray with removable edges.
-Bake in preheated oven at 160-180 degrees for 30 minutes.
+Bake in preheated oven at 160-180°C for 30 minutes.
 Check with a toothpick when it’s ready, if after you stick it and remove it, the toothpick will be dry, which means it’s ready.

 - In the meanwhile, prepare the cream.
 Break the white chocolate into small pieces.